comp-machine-learning-fall2022/syllabus-fall2022/csc294-syllabus/assignments.md

 ## Weekly flow for the course

 Each week, you will have readings to prepare for class as well as two labs.
-Spread over the semester are six homework assignments and two projects.
+Spread over the semester are six homework assignments and three projects.
 The course will operate as follows:

 | Day    | Course Preparation and/or Activity | Due Date |
 | ----------- | ----------- | ----------- |